RocketCityDynamics/groucho-marx-skill/README.md

 ## Groucho Marx
-25 one-liners from the legend himself, groucho marx
+25 one-liners from the legend himself, Groucho Marx

 ## Description
 25 one-liners from Groucho Marx of the Marx Brothers.